saylordotorg/course_psych403/Unit05.md

+---
+layout: default
+title: "PSYCH403: Cultural Psychology"
+course_description: "An investigation into the ways that culture can affect aspects of an individual’s psychology."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Motivation and Behavior** <span id="5"></span> *Human motivation has long been considered the result of evolutionary processes.
 In other words, we tend to be motivated by things that help